Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- Skubal (7-3) gets the starting nod for the Tigers in his 15th start of the season.
-He's put together a 2.95 ERA in 76 1/3 innings pitched, with 94 strikeouts.
+- Gipson-Long (1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched) gets the start for the Tigers, his fourth of the season.

-- His most recent time out was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.
+- His last appearance came on Saturday against the Oakland Athletics, when the right-hander threw five innings, surrendering one earned run while allowing four hits.

-- The 26-year-old has put up an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
-Opponents have a .201 batting average against him.
+- The 25-year-old has amassed an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .185 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.